The Hong Kong Mid-Autumn Festival Inspires Love Photo Credit: www.DiscoverHongKong.com.

-I remember the shakiness of his voice... it was refreshing to be approached by someone who didn’t feel over-confident about himself
+I remember the shakiness of his voice ... it was refreshing to be approached by someone who didn’t feel over-confident about himself.

-I feel like after that night of meeting, everything seemed incredibly synchronized, and without being cliche (while loving the cliche) - it was meant to be.
-Later on in the evening, I went home and opened my Whatsapp to remind myself of what he looked like.
+I feel like after that night of the meeting, everything seemed incredibly synchronized, and without being cliche (while loving the cliche) - it was meant to be.
+Later in the evening, I went home and opened my Whatsapp to remind myself of what he looked like.
 He messaged me at that exact moment.
-It was probably just a coincidence, but I tend to see things like this as signs and I was confident that we had potential.
+It was probably just a coincidence, but I tend to see things like this as signs, and I was confident that we had potential.

 ... the magic of constantly discovering new things isn’t so prevalent.
 I have been concerned at times that this may have been a vital part of what made our relationship so great to begin with

 However, during a year in the UK together, we have made the most of what there is here (including weekly trips to Chinatown to fill that Hong Kong hole) and trips abroad as often as possible.
-I feel that our love for each other continues to grow and we hope to eventually return to Hong Kong, as our love for each other is just as strong as our love for the city where we met.
+I feel that our love for each other continues to grow, and we hope to eventually return to Hong Kong, as our love for each other is just as strong as our love for the city where we met.

-The idea of falling in love and having a healthy relationship with someone you meet on your third year abroad seems like something from a ridiculously unrealistic rom-com.
+The idea of falling in love and having a healthy relationship with someone you meet in your third year abroad seems like something from a ridiculously unrealistic rom-com.
 For it to actually happen is almost unbelievable.